Emergence of nonclassical radiation in strongly laser-driven quantum systems

+\bl{Nonclassical states of light are a key resource for quantum technologies, yet existing platforms typically offer limited tunability and low photon numbers \cite{Kl-Rev}.
+In contrast, strong-field processes such as high-order harmonic generation (HHG) provide bright, broadband radiation spanning from the infrared to the extreme ultraviolet.
+High harmonics do not only constitute a bright tunable table-top source of coherent high-frequency radiation, but the broad, coherent spectrum, spanning many octaves, also is the way to obtain attosecond pulses \cite{Atto1}.
+Recent experiments have revealed quantum-optical signatures in HHG \cite{Gonoskov, Tzallas}, including photon-number correlations, squeezing, and entanglement \cite{Theidel, ParisBN}, raising the question of how nonclassicality emerges in this highly nonlinear, many-photon regime.}

+\bl{Theoretical descriptions of HHG in the quantum-optical domain have advanced significantly in recent years \cite{Gonoskov, Rivera, Lamprou, Lewenstein, Stammer_PRL, Stammer0, Stammer_PRX, Gonoskov_2021, Ivanov, Dan, Gorlach2, Rubio-Neufeld}.
+Approaches based on time-dependent Schrödinger equations, perturbative expansions, or quantum-state engineering protocols have demonstrated the presence of entanglement and nonclassical features in both the driving and emitted fields.
+However, these descriptions often rely on conditioning, specific input states, or perturbative treatments, and a transparent mechanism linking the strong-field electron dynamics to the quantum properties of the emitted radiation remains less clear.}

-In this work, we introduce a rigorous, comprehensive analytical theory which describes the interaction of intense light with matter (and the generation of high-order harmonics) fully quantum.
-Key idea is a parametric factorization of the coupled system of light and matter into a \textit{field-driven} electronic state and the light state \cite{Gonoskov_2021, Gonoskov_2024}, which incorporates the system's (driven) dynamics as a finite perturbation.
-In contrast to other works, our ansatz is directly based on the time-dependent Schr\"odinger equation, without the need ot homodyne/heterodyne or other selection techniques.
-Furthermore, we analyze and explain, under which conditions certain nonclassical properties of the generated harmonics such as squeezing or negativity of the Wigner function can be achieved.
-Finally, our model allows predictions under which conditions / for which parameters/systems etc., bright, nonclassical light of desired frequency can be obtained.
-We demonstrate this by predicting conditions leading to the generation of bright nonclassical light in the UV region.
+\bl{In this work, we present an analytical framework that directly connects the electron dynamics in a strong laser field to the quantum state of the emitted radiation.
+Key idea is a parametric factorization of the coupled system of light and matter into a \textit{field-driven} electronic state and the light state \cite{Gonoskov_2021, Gonoskov_2024}, which incorporates the system's (driven) dynamics as a finite perturbation to the light field.
+In contrast to other works, our ansatz is directly based on the time-dependent Schr\"odinger equation (TDSE), without the need of conditioning or post-selection techniques.
+While parametric factorization has been introduced previously \cite{Gonoskov_2021, Ivanov}, its physical implications for the emergence of nonclassical radiation have not been identified.
+Here we show that the nonlinear dependence of the dipole moment on the light-mode coordinate provides a direct and predictive criterion for nonclassicality: If the dipole response is approximately independent of the light-mode coordinate, the emitted radiation remains close to a coherent state.
+A linear dependence leads to squeezing, while higher-order nonlinearities generate strongly nonclassical states characterized by Wigner-function negativity.
+Consequently, nonclassicality in HHG emerges from the nonlinear dependence of the system's dipole moment on the light mode.}